Update for July 22, 2019

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- Factory orders increased 0.1% in January, the Census Bureau stated.
+- Business inventories increased 0.3% in May, the Census Bureau reported.

-- Eurostat reported that the euro area posted a trade surplus in January.
+- Eurostat reported the euro area posted a trade surplus in May.

 - The yield on the 10-year U.S. Treasury note declined.